deviodigital/install-github-updater/README.md

 ## Usage
 1. Add `install-github-updater.php` into your theme or plugin directory
 2. `include( '/path/to/install-github-updater.php' );`
-3. To enable automatic updates for your plugin or theme, see the <a href="https://github.com/afragen/github-updater#description">GitHub Updater docs</a>
+3. To enable automatic updates for your plugin or theme, see the <a href="https://github.com/afragen/github-updater#description" target="_blank">GitHub Updater docs</a>